 Preparing for Climate Change in California’s East Bay Municipal Utility District

 The East Bay Municipal Utility District (EBMUD) has developed mitigation and adaptation strategies to address the effects of climate change on water resources in the San Francisco Bay Area.
-These strategies include reducing greenhouse gas emissions, incorporating climate change into planning efforts, and creating a monitoring and response plan to inform planning for infrastructure and water quantity and quality in the face of climate change.
+These strategies include reducing greenhouse gas emissions, incorporating climate change into planning efforts, and the creation of a monitoring and response plan to inform planning for infrastructure and water quantity and quality in the face of climate change.
 EBMUD released their climate plan in June 2020.

-Located in the San Francisco Bay Area of California, the EBMUD serves approximately 1.3 million consumers in over 20 cities.
-The District obtains over 95% of its drinking water supply from the Mokelumne River; to supplement this supply, the District, along with the Sacramento County Water Agency (SCWA), is investing in the Freeport Regional Water Project, which will divert water from the Sacramento River and bring it into the East Bay system.
+Located in the San Francisco Bay Area of California, the EBMUD serves approximately 1.4 million consumers in over 20 cities.
+The District obtains over 95% of its drinking water supply from the Mokelumne River; to supplement this supply, the District, along with the Sacramento County Water Agency (SCWA), invested in the Freeport Regional Water Project to divert water from the Sacramento River into the East Bay system.

-Climate change impacts of concern to the water system include loss of snowpack, changes in freshwater flow patterns, changes in precipitation levels, and increased temperatures.
+Climate change impacts of concern to the Bay Area include loss of snowpack, changes in freshwater flow patterns, changes in precipitation amount and timing, and increased temperatures.
 The District is working to stay up-to-date on the science and assessment of climate change effects in the Mokelumne and East Bay watersheds, and examining these impacts in terms of consequences for water supply and demand and potential vulnerabilities of the system’s infrastructure.

-Many of the assessments have been conducted with the support of the Lawrence Livermore National Lab.
-These vulnerability assessments include:
+Many of the assessments were conducted with the support of the Lawrence Livermore National Lab, including:

-- hydraulic and hydrologic modeling to determine what might happen to river flow;
+- hydraulic and hydrologic modeling to determine potential impacts on river flow;

-- water temperature modeling to determine effects on fisheries and water quality; and
+- water temperature modeling to evaluate effects on fisheries and water quality; and

 - investigating the reliability of infrastructure to deal with rising sea levels and water supply.

-- the addition of climate change to the strategic plan in 2008, which guides EBMUD’s planning efforts;
+- the addition of climate change to EBMUD’s strategic plan;

-- creation of a long-term water supply planning effort built out to 2040 that incorporates uncertainty.
+- creating a long-term water supply planning effort built out to 2040 that incorporates uncertainty.

 Outcomes and Conclusions

-The EBMUD has already taken steps to plan for and adapt to climate change.
-The District plans to continue its monitoring and assessment activities in order to determine vulnerabilities and identify needed actions to protect the water supply system.
+The EBMUD has already taken steps to plan for and respond to climate change.
+The District engages in monitoring and assessment activities in order to refine mitigation and adaptation approaches to protect the water supply system.

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Preparing for Climate Change in California's East Bay Municipal Utility District [Case study on a project of the East Bay Municipal Utility District and the Lawrence Livermore National Lab].
+Version 2.0.
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/preparing-climate-change-california’...
-(Last updated July 2011)
+(Last updated August 2021)